1. Introduction by the Board Chair, Nemone Wynn-Evans

-Modern slavery or sometimes called Human Trafficking is an international crime, affecting around an estimated 21 to 45 million people around the world.
-It is a growing global issue that transcends age, gender and ethnicities.
+Modern slavery, sometimes called human trafficking, is an international crime, affecting around an estimated 21 to 45 million people around the world.
+It is a growing global issue that transcends age, gender and ethnicity.
 It includes victims who have been brought from overseas and vulnerable people in the UK, who are forced to illegally work against their will across many different industry and service sectors.

-Shepherds Friendly Society is a modern mutual specialising in the provision of savings, investments and protection policies and is authorised and regulated by the Prudential Regulation Authority and the Financial Conduct Authority.
+Shepherds Friendly is a modern mutual specialising in the provision of savings, investments and protection policies, and is authorised and regulated by the Prudential Regulation Authority and the Financial Conduct Authority.

 Our Commitment to the Principles of the Modern Slavery Act 2015

 Shepherds Friendly has a zero tolerance to slavery and human trafficking.
 We aim to conduct our business in an ethical and transparent manner.

 Our suppliers are primarily UK based providers of goods and services.
 Due to the nature of our business and supplies, as well as our approach to governance, we consider our risk of slavery and human trafficking to be very low.
 We have a robust third party due diligence process in place to ensure that we work with partners who have culture and values aligned with those of the Society including ensuring compliance with the requirements of the Modern Slavery Act.
 We keep our third party relationships under regular review.